procf/RhINNs/UniFIDES/readme.md

 # Universal Integer-Order and Fractional Integro-Differential Equation Solvers
 This project is submitted to the [Nature Machine Intelligence](https://www.nature.com/natmachintell/) and is currently under review.
 The work is titled "*UniFIDES: Universal Fractional Integro-Differential Equation Solvers.*"

-This is a TensorFlow implementation of multi-fidelity neural network platform to predict material response of four flow protocols, i.e., steady shear, stress growth, oscillatory shear (amplitude and frequency sweeps), and small/large amplitude oscillatory shear.
+This is a TensorFlow implementation of a robust, user-friendly platform to solve integer-order and fractional FIDEs in forward and inverse directions.

 ## What to expect
-For each flow protocol, Jupyter Notebooks are included inside their corresponding folders along with the data.
-All notebooks are properly documented and tested on Google Colab.
+In the provided notebook, two examples of Fredholm and Volterra equations are solved in the form of a forward problem.

 ## Software/package requirements
 In this project, the following packages are actively used: